 The minimum supported Rust version (MSRV) for Yew is

-by incomprehensible error messages or outright fail to compile.
+issues accompanied by incomprehensible error messages.
 You can check your toolchain version using

 rustup show (under "active toolchain") or alternatively

 Rust can compile source codes for different "targets" (e.g. different processors).
 The compilation

 target for browser-based WebAssembly is called

 wasm32-unknown-unknown.
 The following command will

 add the WebAssembly target to your development environment.